jjmontesl/ddd/README.md

   ./osmtogeojson city-latest.osm.pbf > /tmp/city.geojson

+### Converting carto icons to texture atlas

+Using:

+    for a in $(ls *.svg) ; do inkscape -w 64 -h 64 $a --export-filename ../amenity-$a.png ; done

 ## FAQ

 Q: Why the DDD prefix in all objects? isn't this outdated?
-A: The decision to name classes with the DDD prefix was to avoid name conflicts with the many similarly named types among ddd dependencies.
+A: The decision to name classes with the DDD prefix was to avoid naming conflicts with the many similarly named types among ddd dependencies.

 ## License